icambridge/iain.sexy/source/_drafts/are-you-a-good-developer.markdown

 Some examples of not using the correct tool for the correct job.
 Putting functions in a class then just calling those functions procedurally.
 Using automated testing tools to mointor your production web application.
 Using static code analysisers to run your CI.
 Using MongoDB to store relational and transactional data.

-## Round up

-While before with the basics it was all or nothing.
-I think with this level of stuff you have various levels of proficiently depending on how many you actually do.

 # Advance